-Snakebites from Pit Vipers (rattlesnakes, water moccasins and copperheads)
+Snakebites from Pit Vipers (rattlesnakes, water moccasins & copperheads) in dogs

 Dr. Dawn Ruben

 Bites by poisonous snakes, also referred to as snake envenomization, affect over 150,000 dogs and cats per year in North America.
 In the United States, there are two primary families of venomous snakes, Crotalidae and Elapidae.
 The southwestern and southeastern United States have a greater incidence of snakebites due to a higher population of venomous snakes.
 Rapid swelling at the site of the bite

 Crotalidae is the most prevalent family of poisonous snakes in the United States.
 These include rattlesnakes, water moccasins and copperheads.
 These snakes have broad triangular heads with elliptical pupils, prominent curving fangs and a deep pit located between the nostril and the eye.
 For this reason they are commonly called "pit vipers."
 It is believed that pit viper account for approximately 99% of all venomous snake bites to pets.

 Even though a venomous snake may have bitten your pet, not all bites contain venom.
 In fact, less than half of all snakebites result in signs associated with envenomation.
 The risk of snakebite toxicity is based on the type of snake, the size of the animal bitten and the amount of venom injected in the bite.
 The type, effect and amount of venom can vary with the age and type of snake and can even vary within families of snakes.